csnewman/BlazorSignalR/README.md

 ## Issues

 ### JSON
 Currently the default options in use by Blazor mean that [Json.NET](https://github.com/csnewman/BlazorSignalR) will not be able to encode/decode objects correctly.
-The issue is tracked by [Blazor#370](https://github.com/aspnet/Blazor/issues/370).

-TLDR: Until blazor fixes their default linker options, Adding the ```<BlazorLinkOnBuild>False</BlazorLinkOnBuild>``` property will fix it.
+You need to use the example Linker config from the [Blazor Docs](https://blazor.net/docs/host-and-deploy/configure-linker.html) in the meantime.

 ## Alternatives